fireblocks/fireblocks-network-link/README.md

 # Fireblocks Exchange API Standard

-This repository contains the OpenAPI specification for the Fireblocks API Standard.
+This repository contains the OpenAPI specification for the Fireblocks Exchange API Standard.

 ## Getting started